greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_SERVER.html.md

 IF EXISTS
 :   Do not throw an error if the server does not exist.
 Greenplum Database issues a notice in this case.

-servername
+name
 :   The name of an existing server.

 CASCADE
-:   Automatically drop objects that depend on the server \(such as user mappings\).
+:   Automatically drop objects that depend on the server \(such as user mappings\), and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the server if any object depends on it.
 This is the default.